Koh Jum - An Island A World Away

 A bowl of green chicken curry and red duck curry with dragon fruit sit on a table at Ban Ban Restaurant Koh Jum

-Dragon fruit, the most disappointing of fruits.
+Dragon fruit is the most disappointing of fruits.
 You see it in the market and it almost looks like it comes from Mars.
 With a bright pink exterior and a dalmatian speckled interior, your expectations will be sky high.
-Yet when it comes to eating, bland is the only word we can use.
-Barely any taste and mainly a pleasant but boring texture.
+Yet when it comes to eating the dragon fruit, bland is the only word we can use.
+Barely any taste and a pleasant but boring texture.
 However….

-Also on a side note, the oat cookies make a fantastic take home dessert!
+Also on a side note, the oat cookies from Ban Ban make a fantastic take home dessert!

 We're weak okay, we gave in… Ellie was hungover, John needed his cheese fix, we could make all the excuses in the world, but all we wanted was a sandwich.